Tomhmagic-Creations/rmt-wiki/docs/pages/claims/permissions.md

 **Break** - Breaking blocks

-**Use Item** - Using items on blocks, such as stripping wood, creating dirt paths or farmland etc
+**Use Item** - Using itemsin your hand an on blocks, such as stripping wood, creating dirt paths or farmland, loading a crossbow.
+This will also cancel custom items from other Add-Ons, the RMT Tool and Chunk Viewer bypass this permission.

 **Storage Access** - Able to interact with storage blocks:
 - Chest